ddstevens/Adafruit_TinyUSB_Arduino/README.md

 This is my attempt to add support.
 Keep your expectations in check, it wasn't long ago I was learning how to blink a LED.
 I just implemented the methods outlined in the library section of their porting guide.

-You have to modify one of the core Arduino files to build this library which will **break STM's USB support**.
+You have to modify one of the core Arduino files to build this library which will most likely **break STM's USB libraries** when used with TinyUSB.

-To use copy this project to your local Arduino library directory and rename the function `OTG_FS_IRQHandler` in `cores/arduino/stm32/usb/usbd_conf.c` so it doesn't conflict with TinyUSB.
+To use copy this project to your local Arduino library directory and change the function signature `void OTG_FS_IRQHandler(void)` to `__weak OTG_FS_IRQHandler(void)` in `cores/arduino/stm32/usb/usbd_conf.c` so it doesn't conflict with TinyUSB.

 This port has the same limitations (and maybe more) as other cores without built-in support.
 I wasn't sure how to handle runtime DFU support so that's missing.
 Anyway see below for the limitations.
 Good luck.